-Congress, in its oversight capacity, may consider whether or not the EPA's current approach meets the CAA objectives to review the NAAQS and the science upon which they are based in a timely manner.

-EPA's proposed modifications to the NAAQS review process underscore the tension between competing concerns.
+Congress may consider if EPA's revised approach meets the CAA objectives to review the NAAQS and the science upon which they are based in a timely manner.
+EPA's modifications to the NAAQS review process underscore the tension between competing concerns.
 Some stakeholders, interest groups, and Members of Congress have criticized the timeliness of past NAAQS reviews, which routinely have not been completed within the five-year review cycle.
-Others have raised concerns about whether EPA's NAAQS decisions have been based on research that reflect the latest science and that the scientific basis is rigorous and unbiased.
+Others question whether expedited NAAQS decisions are able to reflect the latest science and if the scientific basis is rigorous and unbiased.

-Kate C. Shouse, Analyst in Environmental Policy Robert Esworthy, Specialist in Environmental Policy
+Kate C. Shouse, Analyst in Environmental Policy

+Robert Esworthy, Specialist in Environmental Policy